Aakif17/obsidian-vault/Heart Seminar Script.md

 Coronary Sinus – a large vein that collects deoxygenated blood from the heart and drains into the right atrium.

 ---
+## Interatrial Groove

+A shallow groove between the right and left atria.

+Less prominent compared to the other grooves.

+Marks the separation of the atria externally.

+Internally, it corresponds to the interatrial septum, where the fossa ovalis (a remnant of fetal circulation) is located.

+---
 ## Anterior Interventricular Sulcus

 Located on the front (anterior) surface of the heart.